-Welcome one and welcome all to Retro Freak Reviews’ third anniversary!
+Welcome one and welcome all to Retro Freak Reviews’ 3rd anniversary!
 Cue the confetti and the fireworks!
 It’s hard to believe that’s been 3 years since I started rambling about old computer games.
-And for this magnanimous occasion, we’ve prepared not only a review of a true classic, but perhaps of the most influential PC game of all times: Doom!
+And for this magnanimous occasion, we’ve prepared not only a review of a true classic but perhaps of the most influential PC game of all times: Doom!

-Ahoy there mateys!
+Ahoy, there mateys!
 Welcome back to Retro Freak Reviews.
 And before ye all send me down to Davy Jones’ locker for not posting a review during the entire summer, let me redeem my sinner soul by offering ye this fine review in this finest of International Talk Like a Pirate Day.
 I’m talking about Pirates! (the game, not in general…)